Real Talk: Am I The Only One Working Through Trust Issues While Recove – Journaling is Self-Care LLC

 I rarely give anyone a chance to “be there” for me because I’m so afraid they’ll let me down when I’m in deep need.
 Since I started recovering from trauma my biggest fear has been going back to the rock bottom place I dug myself out of four years ago.

 And while that was an extremely painful solo endeavor, I still see it as a blessing.
 It forced me to build a deep, loving relationship with myself after spending several years hiding from my own inner truths.
-I’d smoke and drink to silence my own thoughts and took care of others to avoid “dealing with myself.”
+I’d smoke and drink to silence my own thoughts and take care of others to avoid “dealing with myself.”
 I was afraid to explore who I was on the inside.

 So, yes, to reach a point where I love myself too much to carry unhealed trauma around and simply accept that I have trust issues is a big deal.
 And I truly cherish the self-love relationship I’ve built over the past four deeply transformative years.